annMusenya/ColumbiaX/README.md

 ### Week 10
 Lecture 19: We cover the fundamental matrix factorization technique called principle components analysis (PCA), a very useful dimensionality reduction approach.
 Extensions covered include probabilistic PCA for image denoising and inpainting, and kernel PCA for nonlinear dimensionality reduction.

-Lecture 20: We move to the unsupervised problem of designing and learning sequential models.
-Our first topic is the Markov model.
-We discuss two important properties of Markov chains and apply them to the problems of ranking and semi-supervised classification.